ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 # Introduction

-   The Domain Name System (DNS) [@!RFC1034], [@!RFC1035] uses glue records to allow iterative clients to find the addresses of nameservers that live within the delegated zone.
+   The Domain Name System (DNS) [@!RFC1034], [@!RFC1035] uses glue records to allow iterative clients to find the addresses of nameservers that are contained within the delegated zone.
 Glue records are expected to be returned as part of a referral and if they cannot be fitted into the UDP response, TC=1 MUST be set to inform the client that the response is incomplete and